This post was first published in 2021, but has since been republished with some of the best new books for women with autism.

 The Autistic Brain: Exploring the Strengths of a Different Kind of Mind by Temple Grandin

 Temple Grandin’s writing deserves a place on every person’s bookshelf, not just those with autism.
-In The Autistic Brain she shares her own experience with autism alongside remarkable discoveries about the autistic brain.
+In The Autistic Brain, Temple shares her own experience with autism alongside remarkable discoveries about the autistic brain.

 What I love most about Temple Grandin is her focus on the contributions, not struggles, of autistic people – and how we can best nurture these contributions by making changes in our societies.